 What Is Seasonal Affective Disorder?

 Seasonal affective disorder (SAD), sometimes called seasonal depression, is a mental health condition where someone’s thoughts, feelings, and behaviors are influenced by the changing seasons.
-Commonly, their moods are more depressed in the fall and winter and less depressed or manic in the spring and fall, but they could display the opposite pattern.
+Commonly, their moods are more depressed in the fall and winter and less depressed or manic in the spring and fall, but someone could also display the opposite pattern.
 Depending on the severity, the condition could be seriously debilitating to the person and their family.

 It is important to take these symptoms seriously.
 Although some people may try to dismiss these seasonal changes as normal “winter blues,” you need to recognize the point when the effects of SAD become problematic.3

-Winter vs. Summer Seasonal Affective Disorder
+Winter Vs. Summer Seasonal Affective Disorder

 Seasonal Affective Disorder Symptoms